 PAWS-Secure is available for anyone with a MyID at UGA's extended campuses in Griffin, Buckhead and Gwinnett.
 Students, faculty and staff with a MyID at the Health Sciences Campus are encouraged to use MedPAWS-Secure.
 Guests in those locations may use the "Welcome to UGA" wireless network after receiving a guest account from the EITS Help Desk.

-Like all UGA computing and network resources, the PAWS system is solely for the use of authorized users for official purposes.
+Like all UGA computing and network resources, the wireless network is solely for the use of authorized users for official purposes.
 Use of the system may be monitored and recorded by system personnel.
 Such monitoring is done to ensure quality of performance, but any activity that violates the UGA Computer Use Policies or provides evidence of possible abuse or criminal activity could be recorded and reported to appropriate authorities.
 Use of the system evidences an express consent to such monitoring and agreement to abide by the UGA Computer Use Policy.